carynhale/innovation-lab/README.md

-# jrflab modules
+# modules
 [![Build Status](https://travis-ci.org/cBioPortal/cbioportal.svg?branch=master)](https://travis-ci.org/jrflab/modules)

 ## Introduction
-This is the implementation of the jrflab pipeline.
+This is an updated fork of the jrflab pipeline.

 ## Installation
 The easiest way to download this pipeline is to clone the repository.